daniel-molina/visualequation/HACKING.md

       Capitalize the current (or following) word.
 With a negative ar‐ gument, capitalize the previous word, but do not move point. overwrite-mode
-    Not used.
-A similar (gedit-like) behavior can be obtained with INSERT.
+    A similar behavior (gedit-like) can be obtained with INSERT.
 See above.

-Killing and Yanking

 #### Killing and Yanking
 kill-line (C-k)
       Kill the text from point to the end of the line. backward-kill-line (C-x Rubout)
       Kill backward to the beginning of the line. unix-line-discard (C-u)
       Kill backward from point to the  beginning  of  the  line.
-The killed text is saved on the kill-ring. kill-whole-line
+The killed text is saved on the kill-ring. kill-word (M-d)
-          Kill  all  characters on the current line, no matter where point is. kill-word (M-d)
       Kill from point the end of  the  current  word,  or  if  between words,  to  the  end  of the next word.
 Word boundaries are the same as those used by forward-word. backward-kill-word (M-Rubout)
       Kill the word behind point.
 Word boundaries  are  the  same  as those used by backward-word. unix-word-rubout (C-w)
       Kill  the  word behind point, using white space as a word bound‐ ary.
-The killed text is saved on the kill-ring. unix-filename-rubout
-          Kill the word behind point, using  white  space  and  the  slash character  as  the word boundaries.
 The killed text is saved on the kill-ring. delete-horizontal-space (M-\)
     If selection is a parameter, remove any juxted which may be a VOID.
-ELse, flat the lop-block. kill-region (Maybe we can reserve a key combination) Kill the text between the point and  mark  (saved  cursor  posi‐ tion).
+Else, flat the lop-block. kill-region (Maybe we bound it even if it is not a default of readline) Kill the text between the point and  mark  (saved  cursor  posi‐ tion).
 This text is referred to as the region. copy-region-as-kill (Maybe we can reserve a key combination) Copy the text in the region to the kill buffer. yank (C-y)
     Yank the top of the kill ring into the buffer at point. yank-pop (M-y)
     Rotate  the kill ring, and yank the new top.
 Only works follow‐ ing yank or yank-pop.
 #### Numeric Arguments
 digit-argument (M-0, M-1, ..., M--)
   Add this digit to the argument already accumulating, or start  a new argument.
-M-- starts a negative argument. universal-argument
+M-- starts a negative argument.
-          This  is another way to specify an argument.
-If this command is followed by one or more digits, optionally with a leading  minus sign,  those digits define the argument.
-If the command is fol‐ lowed by digits, executing universal-argument again ends the nu‐ meric argument, but is otherwise ignored.
-As a special case, if this command is immediately followed by a character that is nei‐ ther a digit or minus sign, the argument count for the next com‐ mand is multiplied by four.
-The  argument  count  is  initially one,  so  executing this function the first time makes the argu‐ ment count four, a second time makes the argument count sixteen, and so on.

 #### Completing
 complete
     Not used.
-Key reserved for other command described above. possible-completions (M-?)
-          List  the  possible  completions of the text before point.
-When displaying completions, readline sets the number of columns used for  display to the value of completion-display-width, the value of the environment variable COLUMNS, or  the  screen  width,  in that order. insert-completions (M-*)
-          Insert  all completions of the text before point that would have been generated by possible-completions. menu-complete
+Using menu-complete instead with its key binding instead. possible-completions (M-?)
+    List the possible variations of the selected subequation.
+You can choose one using the cursor keys and accept it with RETURN, C-j or C-m.
+To abort, use ESC or a key binding associated to abort. insert-completions
+    Not used.
+M-* used to introduce productories instead. menu-complete (C-i)
-          Similar to complete, but replaces the word to be completed  with a  single match from the list of possible completions.
-Repeated execution of menu-complete steps through the  list  of  possible completions,  inserting  each  match in turn.
-At the end of the list of completions, the bell is rung (subject to the setting of bell-style) and the original text is restored.
-An argument of n moves n positions forward in the list of matches; a negative ar‐ gument may be used to move backward through the list.
-This com‐ mand is intended to be bound to TAB, but is unbound by default. menu-complete-backward
+    Replace selection with a variation.
+Repeated execution of the command steps through the list of possible variations, inserting each match in turn.
+At the end of the list, the original subequation is restored.
+An argument of n moves n positions forward in the list of possible variations.
+A negative argument moves backward through the list.
-          Identical to menu-complete, but moves backward through the  list of  possible  completions,  as if menu-complete had been given a negative argument.
-This command is unbound by default. delete-char-or-list
-          Deletes the character under the cursor if not at  the  beginning or  end  of  the  line (like delete-char).
-If at the end of the line, behaves identically to possible-completions.
+    Note: C-i is used by default for complete command in readline while this one is unbounded.

 #### Keyboard Macros
 start-kbd-macro (C-c ()
       Begin saving the characters  typed  into  the  current  keyboard macro. end-kbd-macro (C-c ))
       Stop saving the characters typed into the current keyboard macro and store the definition. call-last-kbd-macro (C-c e)
       Re-execute the last keyboard macro defined, by making the  char‐ acters  in  the  macro  appear  as  if  typed  at  the keyboard. print-last-kbd-macro () Print the last keyboard macro defined in a format suitable for the inputrc file.

 #### Miscellaneous
 re-read-init-file (C-c C-r)
       Read a configuration file.
-   abort (C-g)
+abort (C-g, M-C-g, C-c C-g)
       Abort the current editing command.
 It does not ring. do-uppercase-version (M-a, M-b, M-x, ...)
-          If  the  metafied character x is lowercase, run the command that is bound to the corresponding uppercase character. prefix-meta (ESC ??)
+      If  the  metafied character x is lowercase, run the command that is bound to the corresponding uppercase character. prefix-meta (ESC)
-          Metafy the next character typed.
-ESC f is equivalent to Meta-f. undo (C-_, C-c C-u)
+      Metafy the next character typed. undo (C-_, C-c C-u)
       Incremental undo, separately remembered for each equation. revert-line (M-r)
       Undo all changes made to this equation.
 This is like executing the undo command enough times to return the equation to its initial state. tilde-expand (M-&)
-          Perform tilde expansion on the current word. set-mark (C-@, M-<space>)
+    Not used.
+M-& used to insert a color as described above. set-mark (C-@, M-<space>)
       Set the mark to the point.
 If a numeric argument  is  supplied, the mark is set to that position. exchange-point-and-mark (C-c C-c)
       Swap  the  point  with the mark.
 The current cursor position is set to the saved position, and the old cursor position is  saved as the mark. character-search (C-])
       A character is read and point is moved to the next occurrence of that character.
 A negative count searches for  previous  occur‐ rences. character-search-backward (M-C-])
       A  character  is  read and point is moved to the previous occur‐ rence of that character.
 A negative count searches  for  subse‐ quent occurrences. skip-csi-sequence
       Read  enough  characters to consume a multi-key sequence such as those defined for keys like Home and End.
 Such sequences  begin with a Control Sequence Indicator (CSI), usually ESC-[.
 If this sequence is bound to "\[", keys producing  such  sequences  will have  no  effect  unless explicitly bound to a readline command, instead of inserting stray characters into the  editing  buffer.
       This is unbound by default, but usually bound to ESC-[. insert-comment (M-#)
       Without  a  numeric  argument, the equation is saved in the history list and new equation is started.
 With a numeric argument, it is equivalent to accept-line command.

 dump-functions
       Print  all  of the functions and their key bindings to the read‐ line output stream.
 If a numeric argument is supplied, the out‐ put  is  formatted  in such a way that it can be made part of an inputrc file. dump-variables
       Print all of the settable variables  and  their  values  to  the readline  output stream.
 If a numeric argument is supplied, the output is formatted in such a way that it can be made part of an inputrc file. dump-macros
       Print  all of the readline key sequences bound to macros and the strings they output.
 If a numeric  argument  is  supplied,  the output is formatted in such a way that it can be made part of an inputrc file. emacs-editing-mode (C-e)
       When in vi command mode, this causes a switch to  emacs  editing mode. vi-editing-mode (M-C-j)
       When  in  emacs editing mode, this causes a switch to vi editing mode.